AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

 ### Known problems
-* JFML does not properly work on Java 11.
-Java 8 is recommended.
+* JFML does not properly work on Java 11 due to the change of some XML features from Java 8.
+Thus, Java 8 is recommended.